 As Grant is attempting to leave the Yabba, he dumps his books from his suitcase.
 Among them, Socrates, Plato.
 Grant’s objectively superior knowledge and intellect are useless out here.
 Like the books, it’s just weighing him down.
 At this point, Grant is a different person than the man who arrived in the Yabba three days ago.

 Knowledge?
 Learning?
 Useless to the Yabba man.
-Of course, they already know that.
+Of course, they already know this.
 The people of the Yabba have accepted their fate and seem to embrace it with open arms.
 “It’s death to farm out here and it’s worse than death in the mines.
 Do you want them to sing opera as well?”

 Grant is smarter in the general sense, but he’s arrogant and seemingly blind to any worldview other than his own.
 The people of the Yabba lack much formal education, but they seem almost wiser.
 A more basic life of the bare necessities.
 Money, the occasional sexual encounter, and a seemingly endless supply of beer.

 Doc is what Grant seems to be becoming.
 The middle ground.
 By the end of the story, Doc is still the smartest person shown to us.
-He understands both worldviews, something neither grant or people of the Yabba do, but he made his choice.
+He understands both worldviews, something neither Grant nor the people of the Yabba do, but he made his choice.
 He explains his reasons and moves to the uncivilized side, but he still recognizes Grant’s position.
 Doc does not feel as Grant does, Doc made a choice, whereas Grant feels forced.
 Grant blames Doc for everything and tries to kill him, but in the end, he turns the gun on who is really responsible.
 And who do you think saves his life?

 When Grant boards the train to the Yabba, he is offered a drink, but he acts as if the people in the back of the carriage don’t exist.
 He ignores them completely.
 On the train back to Tiboonda, he is again offered a drink.
 This time, he accepts it without hesitation.